msam-dev/COVID-Guard/README.md

 This will add all the external dependencies needed to run the app <br />
 Once installation is complete, type the command: npm run dev-server <br />
 Then you can open your browser at localhost:5000 <br />
-Once everything has compiled, add '/api' at the end of the browser URL to see the sample login page I have created <br />
+Once everything has compiled, add '/api' at the end of the browser URL to see the sample message I have created <br />

 --How to run the client & server project-- <br />
 Make sure you have npm installed on your computer <br />